 Looking for a great London restaurant?
 Find the best London restaurants that are actually worth the hype from my list of three brand names that never disappoint.

-Here is my top three list of the best London restaurants that never disappoint – and are definitely worth the hype.
+Here I go through my top three list of the best London restaurants that never disappoint – and are definitely worth the hype.

 Three best London restaurant chains